 Biblical Origin of Suffering

 In the Book of Genesis we find that when God created man, He placed him in a specially prepared paradise on earth, the Garden of Eden (Genesis 2:8-17).
-We are also told that God not only created man in His own image, but also endowed “His prized object of creation with both a self-consciousness and a free will to either obey or disobey his Creator.”
+We are also told that God not only created man in His own image but also endowed “His prized object of creation with both a self-consciousness and a free will to either obey or disobey his Creator.”
 Man, as an agent of freedom (which is an attribute of his personality) thus possessed the ability to choose for himself right or wrong, through his obedience or disobedience to God’s commandments.
 The Bible then tells us that it was man’s willful disobedience to God’s will that resulted in his sin (Genesis 3:1-15) and that human suffering is a by-product of man’s sin (vv.
 16-24).

 God’s Omnipotence vs. Man’s Will

 Many people ask why an omnipotent God did not create a world free of sin and suffering.
 After all, God’s omnipotence implies that He can do with power anything that power can do, for He possesses all the power there is or could be.
-However, God’s omnipotent power to do everything and anything implies His power to do all that is intrinsically possible; that is, something that is not impossible or self-contradictory within itself (Psalm 66:7).
+However, God’s omnipotent power to do everything, and anything implies His power to do all that is intrinsically possible; that is, something that is not impossible or self-contradictory within itself (Psalm 66:7).
 For example, one cannot say, “God can give a creature free will and at the same time withhold free will from it”; for such a statement has no meaning, and meaningless statements do not suddenly acquire meaning simply because we add the prefix “God can” to them.
 Two mutually exclusive alternatives cannot be carried out for the simple reason that “nonsense remains nonsense,” even when we talk about it in the light of

 God’s character and power.

 This holds true with regard to God’s creation of a society of free men without, at the same time, creating a relatively independent and “inexorable” nature.
 Man’s self-consciousness (the recognition of a creature by itself, as a self) cannot exist except in contrast with something that is not the self.
 Each individual’s self-consciousness in order to be real must exist in an environment of other selves, for the individual’s own awareness to be unique.
 The freedom God endowed man with must mean the freedom to choose, and a choice implies the existence of things to choose between.
 If man had no environment, he would have no choices to make.
-Thus, man’s freedom, like his consciousness (if they are not the same thing), demands the presence to the self of something other than the self.
+Thus, man’s freedom, like his consciousness (if they are not the same thing), demands in the presence of the self something other than the self.
 Therefore, according to the Bible, suffering was not a product of God’s creation (Genesis 3:16-19); but rather, it was a by-product of man’s willful disobedience to God’s commandments (Genesis 2:15 to 3:15).

 If God had created a world where He could at every moment correct the results of man’s abuse of his freedom of will, such a world would be one in which wrong actions were impossible, and man’s freedom of will simply could not exist.
 Freedom, by its very nature, implies the freedom of choice to do what is right.
 When one willfully chooses to disobey his Creator, he is rebelling against God, and God’s holy nature demands that sin be punished (Romans 3:23; 6:23).
 Consequently, suffering, both physical and spiritual, is the price man pays for his willful disobedience to God’s moral law.